Skip to main content

 Instructions

-Check the health of the CVE MCP server: NVD connectivity, KEV catalog status, and cache statistics.
+Check the health of the CVE MCP server: NVD connectivity, KEV catalog status, cache, risk scoring version, tool manifest hash, and which optional API keys are configured (names only — never the key values).

 Note: This tool pings NVD without rate limiting — do not call it in a loop.